cp-tools/cpt-lib/README.md

 Currently, there is no official support for the same.

+However, there are future plans:

+- An online REST API to fetch data of **public** contests.
+- A cross platform command line executable.
+- *Experimental:* Porting the project base to JavaScript code.

-We are working on a cross platform binary tool of the library, which will return the parsed data in `JSON` encoded format.
-Expect a beta version of the same to be available in the near future.
+Expect option two to be available in the near future.